True Crime: Streets of LA: Gameplay

 Driving missions can involve either trying to catch another car, escape from another car or tailing another car.
-At all times, when the player is in a car, their car's condition is shown on screen.
+At all times, when the player is in a car, their car's condition is shown on-screen.
 If the car's health meter empties, the car is close to destruction.
 When another car is involved, that car's health meter will also be shown on-screen.
 When the player is tailing another car, a "Tail meter" will appear on-screen, with three sections and a moving arrow.
-If the arrow is in the top section, it means the player is too close and must back off.
+If the arrow is in the top section, it means the player is too close and must slow down.
 If the arrow is in the bottom section, it means the player is losing the target and must speed up.
 As such, the player must try to keep the arrow in the middle section as much as possible.
-During normal driving missions, the player can solve random crimes given by the radio dispatcher.
+During normal driving missions, the player can solve random crimes provided by the radio dispatcher.

 The player can access 24/7 facilities throughout the game to upgrade either their driving, fighting or shooting abilities.
-24/7 facilities are only accessible if the player has an available "badge."
+24/7 facilities are only accessible if the player has an available "badge".
 Badges are earned by acquiring "Reward points"; every one-hundred reward points is converted into one badge.
 Entry into a 24/7 facility costs one badge, and the player must complete a challenge to earn the upgrade.
-If they fail, they must spend another badge to try again.
+If the player fails, they must spend another badge to try again.
 Rewards points are also necessary for the player to heal themselves at a pharmacy or have their car repaired at a garage; the number of points deducted depends on the level of damage in each case.
 The player earns reward points for arresting or killing criminals, solving crimes and completing missions.
 Points are deducted for killing civilians and failing missions.

 The player also has a "Good Cop/Bad Cop" meter.
-If the player arrests criminals, solves crimes, shoots opponents with neutralizing shots, and knocks out rather than kills opponents in stealth missions, they will get Good Cop points.
+If the player arrests criminals, solves crimes, shoots enemies with neutralizing shots, and knocks out opponents instead of killing them in stealth missions, they will get Good Cop points.
 If, however, they kill civilians, shoot criminals in the head, use weapons in hand-to-hand combat, or kill enemies in stealth missions, they will get Bad Cop points.
 At certain points in the game, the storyline will branch differently depending on whether the player has a Good Cop score or a Bad Cop score.
 If the player's Bad Cop score gets too high, civilians will begin to attack Kang.
 If the Bad Cop score reaches 99, other police, and eventually SWAT will attempt to kill him.
 The number of Good or Bad Cop points also plays a factor in determining the game's ending.